sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 ```

 With this change, now you don't have to load expenses into memory, and can selectively control any given expenses from the domain.
-There is only one potential problem: how do we keep the state valid inside the persistence layer?
+There is only one potential problem:

+* How do we keep transactional consistency when an operation spans multiple objects or updates an aggregate and its related data?

 ## Application and Transactionality